mstoews/noble-doc/src/content/docs/blog/Why its time to ditch cheques and cash.md

 ---
-title: Why It's Time to Ditch Cheques and Cash: Making the Case for Digital Payments
+title: Why It's Time to Ditch Cheques and Cash
 date: 2025-04-10
 ---

-# Why It’s Time to Ditch Cheques and Cash: Making the Case for Digital Payments
+# Making the Case for Digital Payments

 *A practical guide for condo boards and not-for-profits*

 If your board is still collecting condo fees or processing reimbursements by cheque or cash, you’re not alone — but you **are** taking unnecessary risks.